 Turnkey rental property companies often provide A to Z service, everything from finding the right property to collecting rent to maintenance to evictions.

 Cost: Buying a rental property isn’t affordable to everyone.
-Ideally, you’ll need at least a 25% downpayment, but Roofstock has some homes for sale in the low to mid-five figures.
+Ideally, you’ll need at least a 25% downpayment, but some marketplaces have homes for sale in the low to mid-five figures.

 One method is known as master leasing.